neuralmagic/sparseml/integrations/pytorch/tutorials/sparsifying_pytorch_models_using_recipes.md

 ## Exporting for Inference

-After the training pruned model and training log files will be found under `sparsification_example/resnet50-imagenette-pruned`.
+After, the training pruned model and training log files will be found under `sparsification_example/resnet50-imagenette-pruned`.
 To run the sparsified model for accelerated inference with an inference engine such as [DeepSparse](https://github.com/neuralmagic/deepsparse), the pruned model must be exported to the ONNX format.

 This step has already been done for you by the `train.py` script which uses the `sparseml.pytorch.utils.ModuleExporter` class.
-The exported sparse ResNet-50 imagenette ONNX model will be saved to `sparsification_example/resnet50-imagenette-pruned/model.onnx`
+The exported sparse ResNet-50 Imagenette ONNX model will be saved to `sparsification_example/resnet50-imagenette-pruned/model.onnx`

 The DeepSparse Engine is explicitly coded to support running sparsified models for significant improvements in